Alternative Careers for Lawyers: What To Do When You Want To Quit Law

 But the next question is . . . how do YOU figure out what YOU should do if you quit law?

-First, check out answer to some of the common questions I get from lawyers who want to change careers:
+First, check out answers to some of the common questions I get from lawyers who want to change careers:

 Frequently asked questions from lawyers considering alternative careers: